Jun Yong Park: Ultimate Fighting Championship

-Park made his UFC debut during UFC Fight Night: Andrade vs. Zhang.
+Park made his UFC debut during UFC Fight Night: Andrade vs. Zhang, against Anthony Hernandez.
 He lost this fight by anaconda choke.

 Park next faced Marc-André Barriault on December 21, 2019 at UFC Fight Night 165.
 He won the fight via unanimous decision.

 Park was expected to face Trevin Giles on August 1, 2020 at UFC Fight Night 173.
 However, Park was removed from the bout on July 23 due to alleged travel restrictions related to the COVID-19 pandemic.

 Park faced John Phillips on October 17, 2020 at UFC Fight Night: Ortega vs. The Korean Zombie.
 He won the fight via unanimous decision.
 Park landed 258 ground strikes during the fight, breaking the previous record of 251 ground strikes landed in a three-round fight set by Matt Riddle 11 years prior.

 Park faced Tafon Nchukwi on May 8, 2021 at UFC on ESPN 24.
 He won the fight via majority decision.

 Park faced Gregory Rodrigues on October 23, 2021 at UFC Fight Night: Costa vs. Vettori.
 He lost the fight via knockout in round two.
 This fight earned him Fight of the Night award.

 Park faced Eryk Anders on May 21, 2022 at UFC Fight Night 206.
 He won the bout via split decision.
+9 out of 11 media outlets scored the bout for Anders.

 Park faced Joseph Holmes on October 29, 2022 at UFC Fight Night 213.
 He won the fight via rear-naked choke in round two.

 Park faced Denis Tiuliulin on February 4, 2023 at UFC Fight Night 218.
 He won the fight via rear-naked choke in round one.

+Park next faced Albert Duraev at UFC Fight Night: Holm vs. Bueno Silva on July 15, 2023, winning the fight via a rear-naked choke submission in the second round.

+Park faced André Muniz on December 9, 2023, at UFC Fight Night 233.
+He lost the fight via split decision.
+10 out of 14 media outlets scored the bout for Park.

+Park was scheduled to face Brad Tavares on July 20, 2024, at UFC on ESPN 60.
+However, the bout was scrapped after the weigh-ins when Park was not medically cleared to compete.
+The bout was rescheduled to take place on October 12, 2024 at UFC Fight Night 244.
+Park won the fight via split decision.

+Park was scheduled to face Ismail Naurdiev on May 17, 2025 at UFC Fight Night 256.
+However, for unknown reasons, the bout was rescheduled to UFC on ABC 8 and was held on June 21.
+After Naurdiev was deduced two points due to an illegal knee, Park won the fight by unanimous decision.

+Park faced Ikram Aliskerov on October 25, 2025 at UFC 321.
+He lost the fight by unanimous decision.